rojosinalma/webhook-relay/README.md

 ## Usage

-The app receives requests at the path `/<relay_id>/<anything_else>`, anything received in this path will be relayed asynchronously to the `RELAY_DST_URL` appending `<anything_else>` as the path, the original requester will get a `200` response without waiting for the destination to respond.
+The app receives requests at the path `/<relay_id>/<anything_else>`and relays asynchronously to `RELAY_DST_URL` appending `<anything_else>` as the path without `<relay_id>`, the original requester will get a `200` response without waiting for the destination to respond.
 The `<relay_id>` is just an arbitrary id that needs to be prepended in order to send a notification and log internally whats being relayed.

-Any path that comes after `<relay_id>` will also be relayed to the destination URl, but without the `<relay_id>` part.
-Headers and any json payload that gets sent from the original request, will be relayed untouched.
+Headers and any json payload that gets sent from the original request will be relayed untouched.

 **NOTE: The relay supports redirecting to just one destination URL, if you need to route to more destinations, it's recommended to setup multiple instances of the relay.**